BeeHam/epicodus-scrabble_score_sinatra/README.md

 #####Gives you a score of your scrabble word, August 4, 2015

-####By Brigham Thompson & Justin Scott
+####By Brigham Thompson & Vaughn Dice

 ##Description

-It will take a word that is submitted and returns the total point scrabble score.
+A web page that  will take a word that is submitted and returns the total point scrabble score.

 ##Setup

-Download the GitHub repository
+Clone the GitHub repository
-Copy then paste into irb
+Run rspec

 ##Technologies Used

 Ruby
 rspec
+Sinatra
+Capybara

 ###Legal

-Copyright (c) 2015 Justin Scott & Brigham Thompson
+Copyright (c) 2015 Vaughn Dice & Brigham Thompson

 This software is licensed under the MIT license.